-Of the required graduate-level courses, 21 hours (18 hours for Mid-Career Professional Track students) must be in the student's area and/or discipline of concentration, and 12 hours must be in areas and/or disciplines outside that concentration.
+Of the required graduate-level courses, at least 7 courses (or 21 credits; 18 credits for Mid-Career Professional Track students) must be in the student's geographic area of concentration within East Asia, and 4 courses (12 credits) must be in geographic areas outside that concentration.
+Of these 12 credits, at least 9 must focus on another geographic area in East Asia outside the student's area of concentration.
+For example, a student focusing on Japan must take 21 credit hours of courses on Japan, and at least 12 focusing on geographic areas other than Japan, at least 9 of which must focus on another East Asian geographic area (e.g., Korea or China).
+Students are encouraged to check with their advisor or the program coordinator to ensure courses meet these requirements.
 In addition, students in the regular track are required to take the one-credit foundation course, "Introduction to Graduate-level East Asian Studies" a total of 4 times, while Mid-Career Professional Track students are required to take the course twice.
 Courses devoted to thesis research and writing, as well as independent studies with faculty members are graded pass/fail; otherwise, no classroom-based courses may be taken pass/fail.